gameman15/Register/README.md

 	-Fixed bug: Possible to put empty ticket on hold -Fixed bug: RESET REGISTER does not clear ticket on hold -Minor cleaning of code

+Version 1.3r4:
+	-Fixed bug: If there is store credit left over register will not issue new credit slip -Fixed bug: Store credit slip has old logo
+	-Changed multiple items found layout
+	-Updated detail view layout to match BIBLE version